Susanoo-no-Mikoto: The Maturation of Power

 Official introduction (Shimane Tourism)

-Together, these shrines show how Susanoo is remembered not only as a storm god and serpent-slayer, but also as a guardian of families, love, and community.
+Together, these shrines show how Susanoo is remembered not merely as a serpent-slayer, but as a guardian of love, protection, and stability.

 Trivia